Nuitka/Nuitka-website/posts/nuitka-progress-summer-2015.rst

 .. type: text

-A long time has passed again without me speaking about what's going on with Nuitka, and that althought definitely a lot has happened.
+A long time has passed again without me speaking about what's going on with Nuitka, and that although definitely a lot has happened.
 I would contend it's even *because* so much is going on.

 I also am shy to make public postings about unfinished stuff it seems, but it's